forlilab/cosolvkit/README.md

 # -*- coding: utf-8 -*-
 #

-from simtk.openmm.app import *
-from simtk.openmm import *
+from openmm.app import *
-from simtk.unit import *
+from openmm import *
 from mdtraj.reporters import DCDReporter

 from cosolvkit import utils